fmanimashaun/single-price-grid-component/README.md

 - GitHub Pages for deployment

 ### What I learned

-Clear all error when the input field get re-focused after submission.
-Javascript was essentially used to manage the form states.

 In the styling part, I break the UI into manageable components and use as many utilities classes as possible to reduce the amount of custom styling.
 However, I purge the final css of all unused utility classes to ensure the final css is as small as possible.